truemark/autoalarm/cloudwatch-agent-configuration.md

 1. Go to the IAM Management Console.
 2. Create a new role and select AWS service -> EC2.
-3. Attach the `AmazonSSMManagedInstanceCore` and `CloudWatchAgentServerPolicy` policies.
+3. Attach the `AmazonSSMManagedInstanceCore`, `CloudWatchAgentServerPolicy` and `AmazonSSMFullAccess` policies.
-4. The action `ssm:PutParameter` is required for the CloudWatch Agent to store configuration parameters.
-5. Attach this role to your EC2 instances.
+4. Attach this role to your EC2 instances.

 ## Step 2: Install the SSM Agent